 - The Office of Academic and Faculty Affairs may provide up to $4,000 to cover the costs of each PRS.
 The PRS funding may be used on travel, lodging, meeting, and/or dining expenses, which could include group meals, to bring or visit scholar(s) from other universities to discuss the faculty member’s work.
 The PRS funding may also be used on an honorarium for each visiting scholar.
 Each honorarium may be up to $500 per visiting scholar.
-The colleges/schools, departments, programs may choose to provide a honorarium for more than $500 for each scholar, but the applicable college/school, department, or program would pay for the amount in excess of $500 per visiting scholar.
+The colleges/schools, departments, programs may choose to provide an honorarium for more than $500 for each scholar, but the applicable college/school, department, or program would pay for the amount in excess of $500 per visiting scholar.

-- For AY 2018-2019, funding must be spent by June 30, 2019.
+- For AY 2019-2020, funding must be spent by June 30, 2020.

 - The Office of the Provost will make the final determinations given the nominee pool and announce the final awardees.

 - By June 30, 2020, the awardees will be required to submit a report.
 The report form will include a short summary of the scholar(s) the PRS recipient met with and the outcomes of the recipient’s PRS.

 - The deans’ offices of the eligible faculty will submit their nomination(s) to the Vice Provost for Faculty Affairs.

 |Manuel Ascano||Basic Sciences|

 |Jada Benn Torres||Arts and Science|

 |James Dewar||Basic Sciences|